Alvin Robert Cornelius: Family roots and education

 Alvin Robert Cornelius was born on 8 May 1903, in Agra, United Provinces of the British Indian Empire, to a Christian Anglo-Indian Urdu-speaking family.
 He came from a well established family of Anglo-Indian ancestry with Luso-Indian roots on his maternal side, and his parents Professor I.J.
 Cornelius and Tara D' Rozario were amongst a few of the notable figures of the Roman Catholic Anglo-Indian minority community of India.
-His grandfather, Michael D'Rozario was Deputy-Range Officer-Forests, Central India.
+His maternal grandfather, Michael D'Rozario was Deputy-Range Officer-Forests, Central India.
 His father was a professor of mathematics at Holkar college.
 He was a close friend of lawyer Ibrahim Ismail Chundrigar.
-Cornelius was admitted at the Allahabad University after passing the university entrance exam in 1920.
-After admitting at the law school of the Allahabad University, Cornelius gained his BS in mathematics and LLB in civil law, with writing a comprehensive thesis on history of religious law in 1924.
+Cornelius was admitted at the University of Allahabad after passing the university entrance exam in 1920.
+After admitting at the law school of the University of Allahabad, Cornelius gained his BS in mathematics and LLB in civil law, with writing a comprehensive thesis on history of religious law in 1924.

 Cornelius joined the law faculty of the university, working there as a research associate, and won the government scholarship to pursue further education abroad.
 The same year, Cornelius went to the United Kingdom for his higher education and was admitted at Cambridge University, attending the Selwyn College to study law.
 In 1926, Cornelius graduated with LLM in Law and Justice and submitted his fundamental thesis on Western law.
 After reluctantly returning to India, Cornelius took the entrance exam and was commissioned as an officer at the Indian Civil Service, joining the Department of Law of the Government of Punjab.